the-turing-game/the-source-and-comments/README.md

-voting is not a viable method ('absurd' - wildly unreasonable, illogical, or inappropriate), but somehow it sounds as a rejection of any measurable response of the Society to the experiments with automated deception that he is about to contemplate in the rest of the article...
+voting is not a viable method ('absurd' - wildly unreasonable, illogical, or inappropriate), but somehow it sounds as a rejection of any measurable response of the Society to the experiments with automated deception that he is about to contemplate in the rest of the article...<br>
+However!
+If you think about the procedure of training Large Language Models it is almost exactly what he is describing as a "...statistical survey such as Gallup poll."

 ## The Turing Game
 It is hard to believe that this text had been written by a person with training